1. The Future of the Cleaning Industry: Trends and Growth Outlook

 Here are some capital commercial and house cleaning business costs to remember as you choose equipment and supplies.

-11.1 Start Up Items and Services
+4.1 Must-Have Start-Up Items and Services

 Transportation – Driving in a company van or commercial cleaning truck to your customer’s house or business is the way to go.
 For maid service, you can use a smaller economical car.
 Consider storage for supplies, power and configurations of the different cleaning business vehicles you look at.